Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

-If you're shopping for a new car and you've decided you'd prefer to travel the path of used car dealership cars, then you've arrived at the right article!
-In the sections below, I've left you with a plethora of information to use (or disregard) to get you into the best new used vehicle you can get.
+If you're shopping for a new car and you've decided you'd prefer to travel the path of used car dealerships, then you've arrived at the right article!
+In the sections below, I've provided you with a plethora of information to use (or disregard) to get you into the best used vehicle you can get.

 1. Be Passionate, Particular and Prepared